tspvvd/subnet-docs/README.md

 # subnet-docs

-This repository serves as a centralized knowledge base for all subnet information within the Bittensor ecosystem.
+This repository serves as a knowledge base for all subnet information within the Bittensor ecosystem.
 It provides structured documentation for each subnet to help users, developers, and stakeholders understand their purpose, technical specifications, and operational details.
 This is also currently in use by [Backprop Finance](https://backprop.finance/) by Tensorplex Labs.

 ## How to Add Your Subnet Information

-Thank you for your interest in adding your subnet to our documentation!
+Thank you for your interest in adding your subnet to our repository!
 Follow these steps to ensure your subnet information is properly included:

 ### 1. Folder Structure

 Create a new folder in the repository under the `data` directory using your subnet's netuid as the folder name:

+> **Note**: We recommend using Subnet 52 (Tensorplex Dojo) as a template to begin with.

 ```
 subnet-docs/